eagletrt/micro-libs/mcp23017/README.md

 - [Datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf)

+This driver provides functions to:
+- [x] Read registers
+- [x] Write registers
+- [x] Configure interrupts on pins

-Documentation can be found in file mcp23017.h as comments.
+Documentation can be found in the file `mcp23017.h` as comments.
 See also the examples below.

 ### Interrupt